imranashraf/mcprof/README.md

 ## Supported Patforms

 `MCProf` relies on Intel Pin, so it can be used on any 64-bit Linux platform for which Pin is available.
-We have used `MCProf` on 64-bit Ubuntu 12.04, Ubuntu 14.04 on real machines as well as virtual machines running in virtualbox.
+We have used `MCProf` on 64-bit Ubuntu 12.04, Ubuntu 14.04, Ubuntu 16.04 on real machines as well as virtual machines running in virtualbox.

 ## Download